Binghamton University Rover Team

 Engineering, computer science, biology, geology and business management at Binghamton University all come together to build a functional Mars rover.

-The rover needs the ability to help with scientific discoveries by drilling, taking and analyzing soil samples to determine whether life is present.
+The rover needs to help with scientific discoveries by drilling, taking and analyzing soil samples to determine whether life is present.
 Likewise, it should be able to use tools, twist screws, interact with computers and move objects.
 It also needs to be able to travel on its own to find tools at certain GPS coordinates or bring tools to a colonist.
 When traveling, it has to be able to pass through gates and survive tumultuous terrain.

-The rover developed by Binghamton students will compete against the designs of other schools as part of the Mars Society's annual University Rover Challenge.
+The rover developed by Binghamton students competes against the designs of other schools as part of the Mars Society's annual University Rover Challenge.
+The team traveled to competition finals in Hanksville Utah, in 2023 and 2024, placing 23rd and 20th out of 100-plus initial teams.

 The Team